Gemini Giant

-The Gemini Giant is a landmark statue on U.S. Route 66 in Wilmington, IL.
-Now installed at the entrance to the South Island Park, the statue previously stood outside the Launching Pad Restaurant from 1965 to 2024.
-The 30 foot tall statue is one of many giant "Muffler Man" advertising props found throughout the US in the 1960s.
-The Gemini Giant is named after the Gemini space program and holds a silver "rocket ship" in his hands, while sporting an astronaut's space helmet that resembles a welding mask.
+The Gemini Giant is a fiberglass roadside statue located in Wilmington, IL along historic U.S. Route 66.
+The statue depicts a helmeted astronaut holding a rocket and is a variation of the "Muffler Man" figures popularized in the 1960s.

 History

+The Launching Pad Years, 1960-2022

-John and Bernice Korelc opened a Dari-Delight restaurant in 1960 at the present-day location of the Launching Pad.
+John and Bernice Korelc opened a Dari-Delite restaurant in 1960.
 The proprietors bought a 438-pound fiberglass Muffler Man figure for $3,500 at the annual National Restaurant Association convention.
-Seeking to capitalize on America's fascination with the Space Race, they rebranded the restaurant as the "Launching Pad" and had the statue outfitted as an astronaut with helmet and rocket.
-A naming contest was held at the local grade school to give the statue a new moniker, and Cathy Thomas's suggestion of "Gemini Giant" was selected as the winner.
-Since then, the Giant has become a famous iconography of Route 66, often appearing in national and international media alongside stories about the Mother Road.
-Its continued presence in Wilmington has become one of the most photographed destinations for travelers making the Route 66 journey.
+Seeking to capitalize on America's fascination with the Space Race, they rebranded the restaurant as the "Launching Pad" and had the statue outfitted as an astronaut.
+A naming contest was held at the local grade school, resulting in the "Gemini Giant" moniker.
+The Giant often appeared in national and international media alongside stories about the Mother Road, and became one of the most photographed destinations for travelers making the Route 66 journey.

-The history of the Gemini Giant and Launching Pad are intertwined.
-The Giant's attractiveness as a tourist photo stop has brought more visibility to the business than a small, local, independent fast food restaurant could expect to receive otherwise, while the restaurant's success is needed to keep the Giant where it has stood since 1965.

-Korelc retired from full time work in 1986, but would continue to assist his daughter Sharon at the restaurant.

-Both the Launching Pad and the Gemini Giant were inducted into the Illinois Route 66 Hall of Fame in 2000.
+The Gemini Giant was inducted into the Illinois Route 66 Hall of Fame in 2000.

+The restaurant remained family owned until 2007, but struggled afterwards even with the Gemini Giant's continued popularity.
+The restaurant was abandoned for years beginning in 2010, and changed ownership again in late 2017.

+After a briefly successful reopening, the business was forced to close as a result of the COVID-19 pandemic.
+Despite receiving over a half million dollars in federal grants and forgiven loans between the Paycheck Protection Program and the Restaurant Revitalization Fund, the restaurant would close permanently in July 2022.